Craniotomy: How to Prepare & Recover

 - Please begin exercising in a safe manner by walking as soon as able after surgery.
 Walking is a great way to prevent blood clots, to increase muscle strength, and to better your cardiovascular health.

 Diet: Pain medications can cause constipation.
 Using stool softeners and laxatives as well as engaging in a high fiber diet will aid with this.
 Straining yourself on the toilet is to be avoided, please aim to keep your stool malleable with the recommendations above.

 Hospital stay: As surgical procedures can vary from individual to individual, you may be able to go home between the day of surgery to two days post operation.

 Returning to work: You can return to work depending on how you feel you are progressing after surgery.
 Usually, two weeks to recover is sufficient though you may be able to discuss when you feel able to return to work and a medical recommendation with your neurosurgical provider.
 If you are employed at an occupation that requires excessive physical exertion or labor, you may not be able to return to work for up to one month.
 This can vary and should be discussed with your neurosurgical provider.

 Physical Therapy: Physical therapy is normally referred at your first post surgical visit.
 As stated above, please avoid twisting and bending your neck with physical therapy.
 If you begin to feel pain with physical therapy, stop and abstain from doing that specific motion and discuss with your neurosurgical provider the issue at your next post operative visit.

-If you have questions or concerns about your craniotomy or surgical procedure, please contact the medical staff at Princeton Brain & Spine: 215.741.3141.
+If you have questions or concerns about your craniotomy or surgical procedure, please contact the medical staff at Princeton Brain, Spine & Sports Medicine: 215.741.3141.
 As always, if you are experiencing a medical emergency, please dial 911 immediately.